dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ## 6 - Conclusion

 This week I think I will be focusing on the buffer geometry class more when it comes to continuing to learn a thing or two about using threejs in a client side javaScript project.
 There is a great deal more to learn about when it comes to making a custom geometry in threejs, or mutating one that has all ready been created using one of the built in geometry constructors.
+The position attribute is just one of many attributes that will come into play when creating custom geometry, addition now worthy attributes are normals and uis just to name a few.